OldManUmby/DND.SRD.Wiki/pages/14.monsters/default.10.md

 **Challenge** 9 (5,000 XP)

 ***Innate Spellcasting***.
 The glabrezu's spellcasting ability is Intelligence (spell save DC 16).
-The glabrezu can innately cast the following spells, requiring no material components:
+The glabrezu can innately cast the following spells, requiring no material **Components:**

-At will: *darkness, detect magic, dispel magic*
+At will: darkness, detect magic, dispel magic

-1/day each: *confusion, fly, power word stun*
+1/day each: confusion, fly, power word stun

 ***Magic Resistance***.
 The glabrezu has advantage on saving throws against spells and other magical effects.